andrekirst/DateTimeRangeParser/README.md

-# TimeRangeExtractor
+# DateTimeRangeParser

-An API for extracting DateTime-Ranges from an input string
+An API for parsing DateTime-Ranges from an input string